iweld/SQL_Coding_Challenge/README.md

 * All work should be done in SQL.
 * Create an SQL database and tables using the CSV files located in [./csv_data/](source_data/csv_data/)
 	* Do not alter the CSV files.
+* Some of these questions are intended purely as a measure of your SQL skills and not as actual questions that one would expect to answer from an employer.

 I have created a [Walkthrough](walkthrough/WALKTHROUGH_DOCKER.md) if you would like to follow along and complete this challenge with me.